NathanPainchaud/jameson/README.md

 :show-focus t - circles stuff in-focus on the window.
 Useful if using the UI for debugging :trace-detail [low|medium|high] - how much stuff to print on screen, default medium

+## Motor-perceptual elements
+The idea is to use unit 2's code to detect & encode projectiles posisitions.